On this page:

 Course work in EES combines lecture, lab, and field experiences in subjects such as earth history, earth-system processes, rocks, minerals, water, soils, and the atmosphere.

-View Bachelor of Science in Earth and Environmental Sciences, Earth Sciences Concentration program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Bachelor of Science in Earth and Environmental Sciences, Earth Sciences Concentration program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 Students must apply for admission to Wright State University.